Changing Tides

 Nadia Alomari and Mercer Brugler showcase the sample of the new black coral species.
 Photo: G.P.
 Schmahl/NOAA.

 The black coral represents abounding biodiversity still left to be discovered in the sanctuary and in our ocean, much of which remains largely unexplored.
-To support future discoveries and to harness the complete intellectual capital of the nation, many in the scientific community, including agencies like NOAA, are discussing ways to build a diverse and inclusive science, technology, engineering, and mathematics (STEM) workforce.
+To support future discoveries and to harness the complete intellectual capital of the nation, many in the scientific community, including agencies like NOAA, are discussing ways to build a science, technology, engineering, and mathematics (STEM) workforce.
 NOAA has championed its Educational Partnership Program with Minority Serving Institutions to increase the number of students from historically underrepresented groups to apply to and join the NOAA workforce.
 While some progress has been made toward these goals, agency leaders acknowledge that more needs to be done to ensure that NOAA is a diverse, inclusive place to work.

 “Our unique mission of science, service and stewardship requires our being able to attract and retain a diverse workforce that reflects the best and brightest of American society and understands the varied perspectives of the communities and stakeholders we serve,” said John Armor, director of NOAA’s Office of National Marine Sanctuaries.
 “This is critical in our ability to understand and anticipate changes in the Earth’s environment, improve society’s ability to make scientifically informed decisions, and conserve and manage marine and coastal ecosystems for future generations.”